My wife says I’m a confident person and most days that’s true.

 One of my dearest friends, Carl, is currently running for a city commissioner position with the slogan ‘People Matter.’
 I love that phrase.
 Honestly, I wish I had thought it up.
 As Carl explains it, no one person – including him – has all the answers.
 How freeing is that – that we need ALL of us.
 Is this just touchy-feely fuzziness?
 No, it’s pure strategy for this reason…

 When we say ‘no’ to being defensive or territorial, we invite the wisdom of others, including those with different opinions and experiences than our own.
 Now our confidence can be a shared confidence.
-Click To Tweet
+Share on XBut it gets better.

 Confidence and… Darth Vader?